-- The du Cille Fellowship is open to professional photojournalists who are legal, current residents of the United States.
+- The du Cille Fellowship is open to professional photojournalists who are current residents of the United States.

 - Staff photographers are eligible but must provide written permission from their employer granting them time off to complete the project.

 - The du Cille Fellow will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator on a monthly basis.
 It is expected that the project will be completed within one year of the Fellowshipagreement.

 - The du Cille Fellow may seek advice and recommendations from NPPF as the du Cille Fellow deems useful.
 The NPPF Board is committed to supporting The du Cille Fellow to create a powerful and memorable result that meets the highest standards of contemporary journalism and storytelling.

 - Upon conclusion of the project, The du Cille Fellow will submit 50 high-resolution images with comprehensive captions to NPPF.
 If the project results in a video, a high-resolution copy must be submitted.

 - A written document outlining the du Cille Fellow’s work on the grant is required.

 - The du Cille Fellow is encouraged to write or collaborate with a writer to produce a story to accompany the work in the tradition of “words and pictures.”
 NPPF will provide assistance if requested.

 - Materials and ideas submitted are confidential and will be used only for judging purposes with the exception of the winning entry.

-- The du Cille Fellowship recipient retains the ownership and copyright of the final product.
-Any monies generated by this project shall be retained by The Fellow.
+- The recipient retains the ownership and copyright of the final product.
+Any monies generated by this project shall be retained by the recipient.

-- The du Cille Fellow agrees to allow NPPF the right to use their name, likeness, biographical information, submitted images from the application and project images on NPPF’s website, in any social media publicizing the The du Cille and publication of the work relating to The du Cille without fees or charges.
+- The recipient agrees to allow NPPF the right to use their name, likeness, biographical information, submitted images from the application and project images on NPPF’s website, in any social media publicizing NPPF programs and publication of the work relating to the grant without fees or charges.